testcontainers/testcontainers-go/docs/system_requirements/rancher.md

 export TESTCONTAINERS_HOST_OVERRIDE=$(rdctl shell ip a show vznat | awk '/inet / {sub("/.*",""); print $2}')
 ```

-As always, remeber that environment variables are not persisted unless you add them to the relevant file for your default shell e.g. `~/.zshrc`.
+As always, remember that environment variables are not persisted unless you add them to the relevant file for your default shell e.g. `~/.zshrc`.

 Credit: Thank you to @pdrosos on GitHub.